Vsquare9958/Movie-Recommender/README.md

 # Movie-Recommender
-it will gives you similar movies that you searched
+it will give you similar movies recommendation, according to your search.